tstromberg/tstromberg.github.io/content/posts/2022/openbsd-framework-laptop/index.md

 Since this is a corporate laptop, I certainly wanted to use Full Disk Encryption.
 I followed the [OpenBSD Full Disk Encryption](https://www.openbsd.org/faq/faq14.html#softraidFDE), which meant selecting the `(S)hell` option.

 While setting up the disks, the laptop suddenly lost power.
 What The Fudge?

-The only thing I wasn't fully confident about was the DIMM insertion, so I attempted a RAM dance (something I learned from working in a Google Datacenter over a decade ago), but it happened again.
+I was pretty sure it was related to my hardware, as I wasn't fully confident about was the DIMM insertion, so I attempted a RAM dance (something I learned from working in a Google Datacenter over a decade ago), but it happened again.

 I then tried reseating all the components, and it happened again.
 I found a [scary sounding forum thread](https://community.frame.work/t/instant-power-loss/13474/9), but it wasn't a complete match for what I was seeing.
 The power loss only seemed to happen while I was typing, and only after a couple of minutes.

 In my 3rd install attempt, everything worked mysteriously.
-It was only later that I realized I was battling a race condition which seemingly only OpenBSD users suffer from.
+It was only later that I realized I was battling the same touchpad power event [https://jcs.org/2021/08/06/framework](detailed here).
+After the installation, I never encountered it again.

-One unexpected surprise after installation was that even my Intel Wireless card didn't work due to missing firmware blobs.
+One  post-installation surprise was that the Intel Wireless card didn't work - due to a missing firmware blob.
 I used an older EDIMax USB wireless card, and not only did it work great, but it magically allowed the Intel wireless card to work properly as OpenBSD downloads the necessary drivers during boot time via `fw_update`: if it has a working internet connection to begin with.

 ## Post-Installation